SRANP4/CMPT370/README.md

 - Using Standard JS
 - Using ts-check and typings (but not using typescript)

+- using typescript and eslint (still using standard JS)
+- using this config for typescript and javascript linting using standardjs https://github.com/standard/eslint-config-standard-with-typescript#readme

 # Running

 Requires a static http server, eg `python3 -m http.server` or something like